Our medical team have compiled a list of frequently asked questions about our service below. For COVID-19 specific FAQs click here.

 Below is a list of the six items you will need to bring to the doctor for your driver medical assessment:

 The medical form requires medical information from you in detail so please bring as much information as possible so that our Doctor can fully complete the form.
+For example if you have a heart condition we need information about this in order to complete this section of the form.
+If you have high blood pressure and take medication for this we need 3 previous readings.

 During COVID-19 DVLA have advised that there are longer waiting times due to many of their staff working from home, but they are prioritising applications from key workers like HGV/PCV drivers.